Alex Pagulayan: Professional career

-In 2011, Alex Pagulayan defeated Floyd Ziegler 6–0 to win the final of the 2011 Canadian Amateur Snooker Championship, in his return to competitive snooker, he successfully defended the title in 2012 and became a Canadian citizen.
+In 2011, Alex Pagulayan defeated Floyd Ziegler 6–0 to win the final of the 2011 Canadian Amateur Championship, in his return to competitive snooker, he successfully defended the title in 2012.

-In 2014, Pagulayan entered the Snooker Q School in order to qualify for main tour events.
+In 2014, Pagulayan entered the Snooker Q School to qualify for main tour events.
 He participated in qualifying for the 2014 Wuxi Classic, but lost his match to world number 14 Stephen Maguire.
 Days later he took part in the qualifying for the next ranking event on the Snooker tour, the Australian Goldfields Open, but lost the first qualifying round 5–1 to Ian Burns.
 In qualifying for the next ranking event, the Shanghai Masters, he lost to John Astley.

-In 2016, Pagulayan was crowned champion of the 2016 9-Ball Canadian Pool Championships held in Quebec, Canada after he tumbled John Morra in the championship match, 15–6.
-Pagulayan would remain undefeated in all of his matches, including a semifinals victory over Alain Martel in the tournament.
+In 2016, Pagulayan was crowned champion of the 2016 Canadian 9-Ball Championship held in Quebec, Canada after he tumbled John Morra in the championship match, 15–6.
+Pagulayan would remain undefeated in all of his matches, including a semi-finals victory over Alain Martel in the tournament.

 He also won the 2017 CSI U.S Open 8-Ball Championship against Shane Van Boening.

 Lawsuit

-Pagulayan filed a libel and P 6 million damages action with Pasig Regional Trial Court on July 14, 2008.
-He sued Yen Makabenta and Ernesto Fajardo, the officials of the Billiards and Snookers Congress of the Philippines (BSCP) who had accused him of "sharking" (distracting his opponent to win, at the Singapore leg Guinness 9-Ball Tour), in addition to being a "disgraceful loser" and a "liar".
+Pagulayan filed a libel case against two pool officials with the Pasig Regional Trial Court on July 14, 2008, seeking 6 million Philippine pesos in damages.
+He sued Yen Makabenta and Ernesto Fajardo, the officials of the Billiards and Snookers Congress of the Philippines (BSCP), who had accused him of "sharking" (distracting his opponent to win, at the Singapore leg Guinness 9-Ball Tour), in addition to being a "disgraceful loser" and a "liar".
+Pagulayan alleged that this is retaliation for his refusal to appear in a television production without monetary compensation.

-Switch to Canada
+Return to Canada

 In 2012 Pagulayan began representing Canada in international competitions.
 His agent reportedly said during the 2012 World Cup of Pool that Pagulayan encountered fewer "political obstacles" in representing Canada while the pool player himself said that he switched to representing Canada due to competition with other Filipino players.
-He made the move in order to continue his professional career, which he stated was his livelihood.
+He made the move to continue his professional career, which he stated was his livelihood.
 At the 2012 World Cup of Pool, he, along with partner John Morra, finished in the Round of 16, and was eliminated by Filipino pair Francisco Bustamante and Efren Reyes.

 Personal life

-Despite his 2004 relocation to the Philippines, Pagulayan still officially has a mailing address in Canada.
-In March 2007, when asked where he resides in a Pool Billiards News interview, Pagulayan jokingly replied, "My suitcase.
-Yes.
-That's where I live right now – out of my suitcase."

-Aside from pool, Alex also plays poker, chess and basketball, and is friends with poker star Daniel Negreanu.
-He is a big fan of the band Texas.
+Pagulayan is a dual citizen of Canada and the Philippines.
+He acquired Canadian citizenship after his family emigrated to Canada in his youth and consequentially lost his Philippine citizenship.
+He reacquired his status as a natural-born Filipino citizen in 2004, taking advantage of Republic Act No. 9225 of 2003.
+Pagulayan has a daughter with Phoebe Choy.